 Fancy a quick bite?
 Organic, wood-fired pizza is found nearby at In Bocca Al Lupo – try gluten-free and vegan-friendly favourites on wafer-thin crusts.
 We loved courgette salad followed by the Napoletana, washed down with organic wines and sangria.

-Explore the amazing beaches on the other side of the iconic 25 de Abril suspension bridge, starting with delightfully kitsch Costa da Caparica.
+Explore the beaches on the other side of the iconic 25 de Abril suspension bridge, starting with kitsch Costa da Caparica.
 The promenade boasts a 10km running track, and a smattering of snack bars enjoy a blazing sunset every night.

 Palms is the place for frozen margs and a proper boogie, so long as you’re wearing your mask.
 Unless of course you’re testing positive for racism or homophobia – then, as per the rules on the board, you’d better self-isolate.